 Attempting to cut in front of an approaching Cb and gust front to land into a 10-knot head wind is fraught with danger.
 If the gust front catches you before touchdown, the best you can hope for is a very hard landing.
 It just gets worse after that.

-Fig. 83 A Gust Front Approaching Ohakea from the NW.
+Fig. 83 A gust front approaching Ohakea from the northwest.

 (b) Mechanical turbulence - small scale and large scale;